bkesterbyld/sitewire/content/pages/index.md

           Independent, licensed GCs review the job and provides disbursement recommendations for your team.
 Then your back office approves the draw and Sitewire notifies your wire department.
-Along the way, borrowers can see status changes, eliminating excess phone calls and emails to check on their draws.
+Along the way, borrowers can see status changes, eliminating phone calls and emails to check on their draws.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image